steeviebops/hacktv-gui/README.md

 - macOS Catalina and Ventura.

 ### Pre-requisites
 - A Java 11 or later runtime environment is required.
-Java 8 will not work. https://adoptopenjdk.net">AdoptOpenJDK</a> or <a href="https://www.microsoft.com/openjdk">Microsoft's build of OpenJDK</a> have been tested.
+Java 8 will not work. <a href="https://adoptopenjdk.net">AdoptOpenJDK</a> or <a href="https://www.microsoft.com/openjdk">Microsoft's build of OpenJDK</a> have been tested.
 - To use yt-dlp features, a copy of <a href="https://github.com/yt-dlp/yt-dlp/releases/">yt-dlp</a> is required.
 This can be either in your system path, or placed in the same directory as the JAR file.

 ### Licence information